 Our Asset-Based segment is dedicated to safety and security in providing transportation and freight-handling services to its customers.
-ABF Freight is a ten-time winner of the Excellence in Security Award and a seven-time winner of the President's Trophy for Safety from the American Trucking Associations.
-In January 2022, two ABF Freight drivers were named by the American Trucking Associations as captains of the 2022-2023 "America's Road Team," continuing the long-time tradition of ABF Freight's representation in this select program based on the drivers' exceptional safety records and their strong commitment to safety and professionalism.
+ABF Freight is a nine-time winner of the Excellence in Security Award and a seven-time winner of the President's Trophy for Safety from the American Trucking Associations.
+In January 2024, three ABF Freight drivers were named by the American Trucking Associations as captains of the 2024-2025 "America's Road Team," continuing the long-time tradition of ABF Freight's representation in this select program based on the drivers' exceptional safety records and their strong commitment to safety and professionalism.

-ABF Freight also partners with the IBT and the U.S. Army in the Teamsters Military Assistance Program, a joint training program to help soldiers transition from military service to civilian careers as professional truck drivers.
-ABF Freight earned the designation as a 2021 Military Friendly® Employer for its support of veterans by providing training and employment opportunities in the freight and logistics industry.
+During 2023, ABF Freight partnered with the IBT and the U.S. Army in the Teamsters Military Assistance Program (TMAP), a joint training program to help soldiers transition from military service to civilian careers as professional truck drivers.
+In 2023, ABF Freight was highlighted in the Task Force Movement (TFM): Life Cycle Pathway for Military and Veterans into Trucking report for its TMAP.
 ABF Freight has a partnership with the U.S. Military to train transitioning service members for our management roles through the Department of Defense SkillBridge program.
 ABF Freight also participates in the U.S. Army Partnership for Youth Success program.
 This initiative connects first-term regular Army and Army Reserve soldiers to the civilian workforce by providing two guaranteed job interviews and possible employment after their service in the Army.